 Biology

 The biology curriculum is designed to acquaint students with the broad scope of the biological sciences at several levels of functional organization.
 Its courses include molecular, cellular, organismal, ecological, and evolutionary aspects of biology.
-Departmental course offerings prepare biology majors for advanced study in graduate or professional schools and for other professional opportunities.
+Departmental course offerings prepare biology majors for a wide range of career opportunities after graduation, including advanced study in graduate or professional schools.
 The department believes that an informed understanding of biological principles is an important aspect of a liberal arts education, and it therefore offers diverse courses that introduce non-majors to basic biological concepts and explore the implications of modern biology for various social and ethical issues.
-Our curriculum also offers courses in geology to inform majors and non-majors about the history of the Earth, geologic materials, and the physical processes operating within the Earth and on its surface.

 Robert M. Bellin, Ph.D., Professor